-BIPOC and ethnic minorities, LGBTQIA+, women, carers/caregivers, and scientists with disabilities are underrepresented in biology and conservation, and inequality remains pervasive.
 Despite conservation being a global socio-political and biological issue, inclusion and diversity are severely lacking.
 Not only must this change on ethical grounds, but diversity and inclusivity improve science and conservation work.
-Suitable diversity, inclusion, and role models are important to increase underrepresented and minority group recruitment and retention within scientific and academic disciplines.
+Diversity, inclusion, and role models are key to increase underrepresented and minority group recruitment and retention within scientific and academic disciplines.
 The Bio-Diverse Project aims to fill the gap in representation and contribute to the necessary change we are beginning to see within academia and conservation.

 The Bio-Diverse Project aims to highlight minorities within biology and conservation by celebrating the diversity that exists and learning from those who pave the way for future scientists presently lacking representation.

 Each year, we host the Bio-Diverse Festival.
-The Bio-Diverse Festival is a scientific conference full of fascinating and topical science that highlights minority and underrepresented scientists in an inclusive, safe, and non-discriminatory environment.
+Founded in June 2020, the Bio-Diverse Festival is a scientific conference full of fascinating and topical science that celebrates and highlights minority and underrepresented scientists in an inclusive, safe, and non-discriminatory environment.
+The Bio-Diverse Festival is an inclusive platform for underrepresented and minority biologists and conservationists to share their work, inspire a new generation of scientists, network, and discuss topical issues in their field.
 This online event opens the conversation about the prevalence of racism, homophobia/transphobia, sexism, and ableism in this field, how they often intersect, and how we can solve them together.
 This festival welcomes anyone with an interest or career in biology or conservation.

-Tanith is a conservation ecologist and a Masters student at the University of Sheffield, working on parrot conservation, ecological and demographic modelling, and the amphibian extinction crisis.
+Tanith is a conservation ecologist and a Masters graduate from the University of Sheffield, working on parrot conservation, ecological and demographic modelling, and the amphibian extinction crisis.
 She is an advocate for equity and diversity in conservation and academia, and a member of the British Ecological Society’s Equality and Diversity Working Group.
-She is one of the founders of the Bio-Diverse Festival and oversees the running of the Bio-Diverse Project.